-THR/ENG 325 Playwriting
+THR 325 Playwriting

 An introductory course in writing for theatre.
 Students will learn the basics of dramatic structure, methods of script analysis, and techniques for the development of playscripts from idea to finished product.
-(Prereq.: ENG 111 and one literature course.
-ENG 226 also recommended.
+(Prereq.: ENL 111 or 112 or HON 111, and junior or senior standing, or consent of theatre department chair.
+THR 250 or ENL 226 recommended.
 Alternate years)